Introduction

 - Spotlight is Your Best Friend:

-brings up Spotlight.
+Cmd+Spacebrings up Spotlight.
 Like the Windows search, this is your universal launcher.
-Type what you need and pressEnter
+Type what you need and pressEnter. - App Switching:

 A responsive and comfortable keyboard makes this kind of rapid input feel effortless.
 Whether you prefer the customizability of options like the Keychron K3 Pro or the streamlined Logitech MX Mechanical Mini, a quality tool is essential.